Symptoms of Dysautonomia

 Lilly is a Spoonie 📽

-You may have noticed a rainbow with a spoon underneath it on Lilly’s sweatshirt.
-This is the symbol used by Spoonies around the world.
-Spoonie is a term used to describe anyone with a chronic illness who suffers from limited amounts of energy.
+Spoonie is a term used to describe anyone with a chronic illness who suffers with limited amounts of energy.
 The spoon theory was created by Christine Miserandino in 2003.
 Christine suffered from Lupus and was at a restaurant with a friend when she came up with the idea of using spoons as units of energy.
 The ‘spoon theory’ was born!
-Instead of using the term “chronically ill,” reminding oneself of the fact that they are ill, one with chronic illness can now claim they are a Spoonie.
+Instead of using the term “chronically ill,” reminding oneself of the fact that they are ill, one with chronic illness can now share they are a Spoonie.
+A rainbow with a spoon underneath it is the symbol used by Lilly and Spoonies around the world.

 What is Dysautonomia?

-Dysautonomia noun: dis-ˌȯt-ə-ˈnō-mē-ə : a disorder of the autonomic nervous system that causes disturbances in all or some autonomic functions and may result from the course of a disease (as diabetes) or from injury*
+Dysautonomia noun: dis-ˌȯt-ə-ˈnō-mē-ə : a disorder of the autonomic nervous system that causes disturbances in all or some autonomic functions and may result from the course of a disease or from injury*

 Autonomic dysregulation is when the normal balance is lost between the sympathetic and parasympathetic systems.
 Dysautonomia is essentially then, a disorder of the entire autonomic nervous system.